Roundtable Regroup – Banks, Casinos, and Comedians

 Kyle Helton:

 Hello and welcome to the latest edition of the QPD Podcast.
 I’m your host, Kyle Helton, Senior Vice President and Western Regional Director for Cambiar Investors.
 Over the last month, Cambiar has participated in a variety of institutional and RIA focused conferences across the country.
 During these meetings, we’ve encountered a lot of great questions as it pertains to our smaller cap strategies, regional banks and new investment ideas that fit our QPD process.
-So on this show, I thought it would be great to bring back Cambiar SMID and Small Cap portfolio managers, Andy Baumbusch and Colin Dunn, as well as invite Cambiar’s Director of Institutional Sales, Kevin Fitzpatrick.
+So on this show, I thought it would be great to bring back Cambiar SMID and Small Cap portfolio managers, as well as invite Cambiar’s Director of Institutional Sales, Kevin Fitzpatrick.
 Fresh off these conference meetings, I have them joining me in studio for a round table regroup session to go through some of the more popular topics.
 Gentlemen, welcome to the show.

 Thanks, Kyle.
 Great to see you.